microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/_fragments/edit_support.rst

 ..  important::

-    Participants in the Cloud Storage Partner Program must support document editing and multi-user co-authoring.
+    Participants in the |cspp| must support document editing and multi-user co-authoring.